-Spread of the corona virus in MalaysiaCurrently: 2.3 new infections per day per 100,000 inhabitants
+Spread of the corona virus in Malaysia20th calendar week (05/16/2022 to 05/22/2022): 5.8 new infections per day per 100,000 inhabitants

-The first graph shows the number of infected persons reported.
-The second graph shows the number of deaths.
+The first graph shows the number of reported infections per calendar week.
+The second graph below the number of deaths.

-From the previously infected and deceased people, in Malaysia results in a mortality rate of 0.9%.
-However, it should be borne in mind that death occurs an average of 19 days after the first symptoms appear.
+Mortality rate of infected personsFrom the previously infected and deceased people, in Malaysia results in a mortality rate of 0.8%.
+It should be borne in mind that death occurs an average of 19 days after the first symptoms appear.
 The time of the actual infection is therefore followed by several days until a person affected has a medical test carried out and the results are available.

-Due to the current corona pandemic, we update the worldwide case numbers daily.
-A list of all infected and dead people by country can be found on our Corona virus topic page
+Due to the current corona pandemic, we update the worldwide case numbers weekly.
+A list of all infected and dead people by country can be found on our Corona virus topic page.

 Weight and size

-|Body height||168 cm||156 cm|
+|Body height||168 cm||157 cm|

 |HIV / Aids||0.03%||0.03%|

 * The number of people suffering from diabetes refers only to inhabitants aged between 20 and 79 years.